BUY PREGNANCY TESTS & OVULATION TESTS

 Is It Safe to Get Dermal Fillers While Pregnant?

+There is no definitive research on the safety of fillers during pregnancy.
+Since these cosmetic treatments have not been tested on pregnant women, medical professionals advise against using them during this period.
 Dr Dendy Engelman, a board-certified dermatologist, explains: “Fillers are often made from lab-produced substances that mimic those found naturally in the body.
 However, we don’t know their effects on pregnancy because no comprehensive studies have been done—and likely never will be.”

 Risks of Fillers During Pregnancy